cgshep/pymsh/README.md

 <details>
 <summary><strong>MSetMuHash</strong> (Keyless, Multiset-collision Resistant)</summary>

 - **What it does**: Uses multiplication in a finite field with a large prime modulus.
+Slow.
 - **Best for**: Keyless scenarios.
 Good when you want collision resistance without managing keys.
 - **Supports incremental hashing?**: No.
 - **Uses a secret key**: No.